Important choices to be made.

-Since its introduction, Windows 10 has come under a fair amount of heat for various privacy issues.
+Since its introduction, Windows 10 has come under heat for various privacy issues.

-Depending on what you read, and what’s been uncovered, it does appear that not all the privacy-related issues are necessarily in your control.
+Depending on what you read and what’s been uncovered, it does appear that not all privacy-related issues are necessarily under your control.

 However, much of it is, and much of it begins when you install or update Windows 10.

 Become a Patron of Ask Leo! and go ad-free!

 Associating a Microsoft account with your machine during setup is recommended for features and flexibility, though you can add a local account later for day-to-day use if you prefer.
 Windows 10 Setup includes a number of choices you can make that all default to sharing as much as possible, so don’t blindly hit “Accept”.
 Instead, review each of the options and make an informed choice for each.

 Using or not using a Microsoft account